PRAYER

 As a former religion teacher to middle school kids,

-i wrangled more than my share of a let's-stump-the-teacher type students -
+i wrangled more than my share of the let's-stump-the-teacher student -

 One day he asked me, “How often should we pray?”

-i am sure he hoped there was some formula for a spiritual recipe to salvation ….
+i am sure he hoped there was some formula or a spiritual recipe for salvation ….

 pray this many times a day, and you’re good to go!